cosmos/cosmos-sdk/docs/architecture/adr-003-subaccounts.md

 **Permissions**:

-A `ModuleMultiAccount` has no permissions.
+A `ModuleMultiAccount` has no permissions since it does not have any coins.

 Since `ModuleAccount`s that are sub-accounts have the same name as its parent `ModuleMultiAccount`, a sub-account should only be granted a subset of the permissions registered with the Supply Keeper under its name.